hepplerj/Dissertation/abstract.dissertation.Heppler.md

+Using Silicon Valley as a case study, this dissertation examines how activists influenced by the environmental movement reconfigured urban culture in the American West.

 My dissertation examines the environmental, economic, and cultural conflicts over the suburbanization and postindustrialization of California's Santa Clara Valley -- today known as Silicon Valley -- between 1940 and 2000.
 High